 Scheduling group time and updating your group page

-Now that you have your assigned group, you will need to not only attend your CS110 research group meetings but also meet weekly with your other group members, and also with your advisor/grad mentor.
-The last part of the assignment is to do this scheduling.
+Now that you have your assigned group, you will need to attend your CS110 research group meetings (starting dates for these may vary a little across groups) BUT ALSO you need to meet weekly with your other group members, in addition to your advisor/grad mentor.
+The last part of the assignment is to prepare this scheduling.

-For this part of the assignment, you will need to edit your group page, which you can now find on the CS110 website.
-Since you don't have edit permission on your group project page on the website, create a Group Page as a Google Doc in your drive folder and add the information there.
-Then send a Slack message to Chinmay asking him to edit your group's project page on your behalf.
+For this part of the assignment, you will need to edit your group page on the CS110 website.
+Since you don't have edit permission on your group project page on the website, (1) create a Group Page as a Google Doc in your drive folder and (2) add the information there.
+Then (3) send a Slack message to Thomas asking him to edit your group's project page on your behalf.
 Please record the following information:

 1. Identify at least two hours where your whole group can meet together each week.
 Record these meeting times on your group page.

-2. Ask your research advisor (faculty and or, grad mentor) about their preferred form of communication (whether its Slack or email) and how you can reach out to them with questions about the papers and new material that you will be learning in the weeks ahead.
-If your mentor is not already in communication with you on Slack, one person on your team should send them an email (ccing all the other members) to initiate this conversation.
+2. Ask your research advisor (faculty and/or grad mentor) about their preferred form of communication (whether its Slack or email) and how you can reach out to them with questions about the papers and new material that you will be learning in the weeks ahead.
+If your mentor is not already in communication with you on Slack, one person on your team should send them an email (cc-ing all the other members and Thomas) to initiate this conversation.

-3. Ask your research advisor/grad mentor about setting up short (30-min) meetings separate from the research group meeting you are observing.
-If you have found and scheduled this meeting time, that's great!
-Record it on your group page (and record your efforts on your log).
-If you are still in the process of scheduling, record all of the concrete steps you have taken toward scheduling this meeting on your log page.
+3. Ask your research advisor/grad mentor about setting up short (30-min) meetings separate from the research group meeting that you're observing.
+If you have that information and have scheduled this meeting time, that's great!
+Record it on your group page (and record your efforts on your log!).
+If you are still in the process of scheduling this, record all of the concrete steps you have taken toward scheduling this meeting on your log page.

 4. Finally, add a link to each group member's log from your group's page.